Harendranathvegi3/smart-package/frontend/README.md

 ## Create new angular components

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

+## Connecting backend swagger to frontend using services

+Run `npm run swagger-generate` to update the services.
+Your new API connector will be found in `frontend/src/services/backend`

 ## Build